KyroChi/pluribus-puppet/README.md

 **`name`** is the name of the vRouter to be managed.
 Name can be any string as long as it only contains `letters`, `numbers`, `_`, `.`, `:`, and `-`.

+**`ensure`** tells Puppet how to manage the vRouter.
+Ensuring `present` will mean that the vRouter will be created and present on the switch after a completed catalog run.
+Setting this to `absent` will ensure that the vRouter is not present on the system after the catalog run.

 **`vnet`** is the name of the vNET assigned to the vRouter.

 **`hw_vrrp_id`** is a hardware id for VRRP interfaces that may live on this vRouter.